Digital Documentation Notes - Class 10 IT 402 NOTES

 To update a document’s table of contents when changes are made to the document:

-Click anywhere in the table of contents and then right-click.
-Digital Documentation Notes The context menu appears.
+Click anywhere in the table of contents and then right click.
+The context menu appears.

 From the context menu, choose Update Index/Table.
-The writer updates the table of contents to reflect the changes in the document.
+Writer updates the table of contents to reflect the changes in the document.

 Deleting A Table Of Contents

-To Delete the Table of Contents, right-click on the table and then choose Delete Index/Table.
-The writer would delete the Table of Content.
+To Delete the Table of Contents, right click on the table and then choose Delete Index/Table.
+Writer would delete the Table of Content.